-HARICA SHALL retain, for at least two (2) years:
+HARICA and each Delegated Third Party SHALL retain, for at least two (2) years:

-- 1. CA certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after the later occurrence of: - 1. the destruction of the CA Private Key; or - 2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 basicConstraints extension with the cA field set to true and which share a common Public Key corresponding to the CA Private Key; - 2.
-Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1 (2)) after the revocation or expiration of the Subscriber Certificate; - 3.
-Any security event records (as set forth in Section 5.4.1 (3)) after the event occurred.
+- 1. CA certificate and key lifecycle management event records (as set forth in section 5.4.1 (1)) after the later occurrence of: - 1. the destruction of the CA Private Key; or - 2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 basicConstraints extension with the cA field set to true and which share a common Public Key corresponding to the CA Private Key; - 2.
+Subscriber Certificate lifecycle management event records (as set forth in section 5.4.1 (2)) after the expiration of the Subscriber Certificate; - 3.
+Any security event records (as set forth in section 5.4.1 (3)) after the event occurred.